NexiusTailer/Nex-AC/README.md

 #### AntiCheatGetVehicleSeat(playerid)

-> Use to get the seat in the vehicle on which the player is in
+> Use to get the seat in the vehicle on which the player is
 > * `playerid` - The ID of the player
 > * Returns the ID of the seat or `-1` if the player is not connected